To obtain a U.S. Passport you must provide the following:

 - 2" x 2" passport photo (white or light background.)

-- Passport Application - available at Clerk's office, must be completed in person.
+- Passport Application - available at Clerk's office, do not sign until instructed to do so.

 - Further Information - U.S. Passport Website